LascauxZelia/rdv-sieve/docs/source/quick_start.rst

         -with-singularity sieve_01.sif \
         --sample_accession ERS1073737 --taxonomyorder legionellales \
         --genes path/to/my/genes/  \ #Diamond process: A single path to one or several local fasta files in order to construct diamond database
-        --diamond_min_align_reads 2 \  #Checks if the number of observed alignment from diamond analysis is not greater than this specified threshold
+        --diamond_min_align_reads 2 \  #Diamond: Checks if the number of observed alignment from diamond analysis is not greater than this specified threshold
         --cat_db /your/path/to/cat_db --cat_taxonomy /your/path/to/cat_tax \
         --resultsDir output \
         --nomacsyfinder

+Estimated running time:

 I want to reconstruct all the MAGs belonging to a specific taxon, containing specific genes and macromolecular system (pathways)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~